-The student is responsible for the payment of all fees, including the w, the purchased textbooks and supplemental and/or recommended materials.
+The student is responsible for the payment of all fees, including textbooks and supplemental and/or recommended materials.

 The student must complete a college application and a College Enrichment Form; both these documents can be obtained from the student's guidance counselor.
 The student must achieve the required score on the CPT, SAT, or ACT.
 The student is responsible for the payment of all fees and the purchase textbooks.
 The application fee is not waived.
-If required, the student is responsible for submitting a high school transcript to MCC.
+If required, the student is responsible for submitting a high school transcript to SCF.

-The counselor will provide the student with the necessary forms to enroll in College Enrichment courses at MCC.
+The counselor will provide the student with the necessary forms to enroll in College Enrichment courses at SCF.